prathamreet-waters/osmosis/documents/prd-de/osmosis-prd-de.md

 - **Mark as irrelevant:** Indicate that the detected relationship or impact was not useful

 No document should be changed automatically in the initial product experience.
 Human approval is a core product requirement, not merely a temporary safeguard.

+The review screen must show the publication status.
+After an approved correction is successfully published, Osmosis sends an email notification to the relevant document owner with the affected document and publication result.

 Reviewer feedback must be used carefully and transparently.
 Osmosis should learn from explicit decisions, but it must not silently infer preferences from private reviewer behavior.